zhangyuan/google-authenticator-extractor/README.md

 ### Run the program to extract the accounts

-Download the execuable binary from [Releases](https://github.com/zhangyuan/google-authenticator-extractor/releases).
-Currently the executable binary is built for OSX only.
+Download the execuable binary from [Releases](https://github.com/zhangyuan/google-authenticator-extractor/releases), and run the executable binary with `-i` option.

+For example, download the executable binary `google_authenticator_extractor-x86_64-apple-darwin` for Mac OSX, and run the following command in terminal:

 ```bash
 chmod a+x google_authenticator_extractor-x86_64-apple-darwin